 - 36 x 25 x 27

 First and foremost this crate is designed for airline travel however it still makes an excellent home crate for your dog.
 Of course you will need to double check with the airline you intend to fly with to make sure this crate still passes the requirements/conditions.

 Finally this crate comes with a nice doggy travel kit consisting of ID stickers, labels stating “live animal” water and food cups to keep your pet fed as well as an absorbent pad to take care of any spillages.

 Soft Sided Crates

-Easily accessible and transportable on the go, soft crates are lightweight, washable and often very stylish.
+Readily available and transportable on the go, soft crates are lightweight, washable and often very stylish.
 They are suitable for use both outdoors and indoors.
 Soft-sided crates are often a firm favorite with dogs because of their comfortability.
-They are a firm favorite with owners because they are made of vinyl and mesh as opposed to metal and wood which reduces the risk of injury greatly – especially for a easily frightened or overly active dog.
+They are a firm favorite with owners because they are made of vinyl and mesh as opposed to metal and wood which reduces the risk of injury significantly – especially for an easily frightened or overly active dog.

 - Easy to store away

-- Great for travel in the car, picnics and camping
+- Ideal for travel in the car, picnics, and camping

 - Very lightweight and easy to transport